-Chora Sfakíon or Sfakia is a town on the south coast of Chania.
-It is the capital of the remote and mountainous region of Sfakia, and is a small town of just 278 inhabitants (2001 census).
-It lies on the south coast near the end of the Imbros Gorge, 74 km south of Chania.
-It has two small harbours, where the ferry boats from Agia Roumeli dock, which in the summer bring the hikers from the Samaria Gorge to take buses back to the northern coast.
+Chora Sfakíon or simply Sfakia is a town on the south coast of Chania in West Crete.
+It is the capital of the remote and mountainous region of Sfakia, and is a small town of almost 300 inhabitants.
+It lies on the south coast near the exit of the imposing Imbros Gorge, 74 km south of Chania.
+It has two small harbours, where the ferry boats from Agia Roumeli dock, which in the summer serve the hikers from the Samaria Gorge to take buses back to the northern coast.
 From Chora Sfakion ferries also run to the nearby coastal town of Loutro and the island of Gavdos.
-Chora Sfakion is a small village with a main harbourfront of tavernas, two minimarkets, a butcher and a bakery.
-There is also gas station, phone services, ATM, post office, police station and pharmacy.
+Chora Sfakion is a small village with several taverns, minimarkets, butchery, bakery, etc. There is also gas station, phone services, ATM, post office, police station and pharmacy.
 There are also bus services to Chania and taxis.

 Chora Sfakíon is famous as one of the centers of resistance against the occupying forces of both the Venetians and the Turks.
 The impenetrable White Mountains to the north combined with the rocky beaches on the south helped the locals fight off all invaders.
 Anopolis, a village near Hóra Sfakíon, is the birthplace of one of the most celebrated Cretan revolutionaries, Daskalogiannis.

 The fort of Sfakia (Castel di Sfacia or Sfachia) was built on Kastelli hill, on the eastern edge of Sfakia (Chora Sfakion) town and was the last fort built by the Venetians in Crete.
 It was built during the 15th-16th century on the site of a previous Byzantine fort.
 Information about the castle is very poor, but this was mentioned for the first time in documents of 1526.